bkZhu/epidemic-propagation-simulator/README.md

 ## Details
 Here, I use a HashMap<UserID,Info> to store the track information.
-Each place have a trigger, when people go into the place, the trigger will write a message to the HashMap.
+Each place has a trigger, when people go into the place, the trigger will write a message to the HashMap.
-At the end of the last day, the system will first build risk tables which represent the risk time of each place using the first infector track information.
+At the end of the last day, the system will first build risk tables that represent the risk time of each place using the first infector track information.
 Then, the system will check each person to find out whether he is the potential infector.